 Applicants can choose either the single entry or the multiple entry re-entry permits and their rates differ as well.
 The fee for single entry stands at 1,800 THB and 3,800 THB for multiple entry.
 If they deem necessary for a multiple re-entry permit because within the year of staying in Thailand, they are looking forward in traveling to other countries, the multiple re-entry permit would be a practical choice.

 A re-entry permit application still requires an applicant to produce documents such as a truthfully and completely filled-up TM-8 Form, a 4 x 6 cm Photo and Photocopy of Passport (main page and the latest entry stamp).
 The applicant would then have to pay the applicable fee.

 Foreign nationals may find the application process to be confusing.
 They may also have difficulty in understanding the importance of a re-entry permit and on how it would affect their visas.
-To be thoroughly informed of the whole procedure as well as to gain proper guidance on the application process, they can choose to consult with Siam Legal in person or online.
+To be thoroughly informed of the whole procedure as well as to gain proper guidance on the application process, they can choose to consult with Law Firm in person or online.